Parasian14/ASL-YOLOV8/README.md

-this project intend to interpret American Sign Language (ASL). this project use CLAHE preprocessing run detect.py and choose the model. nano.pt is recommended as it gives the best result below is the ASL image
+this project intend to interpret American Sign Language (ASL). this project use CLAHE preprocessing.
+Run detect.py and choose the model. nano.pt is recommended as it gives the best result below is the ASL image

 ![image](https://github.com/Parasian14/ASL-YOLOV8/assets/53012675/0722e5fc-37f5-459a-ae90-4fc9f450b54e)